 Neil was Chief Product Officer for Netflix from 1999 to 2018, responsible for the design, implementation and operation of the technology at Netflix.
 Prior to Netflix, Neil had engineering leadership roles at Rational Software and Pure Atria.
 In 2018, he was cofounder at Curai, a venture-backed health tech company applying artificial intelligence and machine learning to primary care medicine.
 Neil serves on the boards of directors of Logitech, Roku, and Vibrant Planet.

 Scott brings a unique combination of natural resource education, training, and management experience to forest and fuels management challenges.
 Scott is a 20-year US Forest Service veteran in land management that included a diverse set of roles including District Ranger, Spatial Ecologist, Silviculturist, and Forester.
 Scott’s perspective and work was highlighted in a recent New Yorker article.
 After leaving the USFS in 2019, Scott ran a land management consulting practice focused on innovative, collaborative land management approaches.
 He brings this practice and his rich set of experiences with him to Vibrant Planet.
-Learn more about our Land Management Services or download Scott’s resume.
+Download Scott’s resume.

 Guy is an engineering leader with twenty years of experience in the data space.
 He has built and led engineering organizations at some of Silicon Valleys' top organizations, including Lyft, Facebook, Lawrence Livermore National Labs, in addition to founding and growing copious startups.

 Currently, he is focused on using data and AI to power natural climate solutions management, in order to mitigate and roll back climate change.